Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: Preliminaries

-where $\bfm x(t) \in X$ is the state variable (\eg Cartesian position of the robot's end-effector within its workspace $X$) at $t \in \R_{\geq 0}$. $f: X \rightarrow X$ is a continuous non-linear function that describes the state velocity of the robot.
+The \ac{lfd} framework for robot motion planning aims to learn a \ac{ds} described by the following differential equation where $\bfm x(t) \in X$ is the state variable (\eg Cartesian position of the robot's end-effector within its workspace $X$) at $t \in \R_{\geq 0}$. $f: X \rightarrow X$ is a continuous non-linear function that describes the state velocity of the robot.
 We assume that \eqref{eq:ds} has a unique solution for every initial condition $\bfm{x}(0) \in X$.